guile-sql

 The #:null keyword is special: it represents SQL NULL and is never parameterized.
 See null-symbol.

-A query is an association list of tagged clause lists.
+A query is a list of clauses.
 Each clause is (#:clause-name arg …).
 Because symbols are interned in Guile, assq works reliably:

 '((#:select id (#:as created-at created))